Wearing a mask is recommended at some locations throughout the Grand Strand. Find COVID-19 information and resources.

 For more information about Leadership Grand Strand, contact Diana Greene, LGS executive director, by emailing LGS@VisitMyrtleBeach.com or call 843-916-7222.

 James David Anderson III (Jimmy) is the Director of Technical Services at Horry Telephone Cooperative, Inc. (HTC).
 He is a lifetime native of Horry County.
-In his 19 years at HTC, Jimmy has helped develop and grow HTC's world-class data, voice, and video networks that deliver services to Horry and Georgetown Counties.
+In his 21 years at HTC, Jimmy has helped develop and grow HTC's world-class data, voice, and video networks that deliver services to Horry and Georgetown Counties.
 In addition, Jimmy focuses on strategic planning, team development, and drives innovation within the technical areas of HTC.
-He graduated from CCU with a B.S. in Biology and from Winthrop University with a Master of Business Administration, and is recently a graduate of Leadership Grand Strand Class XXXIX.
+He graduated from CCU with a B.S. in Biology and from Winthrop University with a Master of Business Administration and a graduate of Leadership Grand Strand Class XXXIX.

 In his spare time, Jimmy enjoys family, boating, golfing, traveling, coaching, and various other outdoor activities.

-Jimmy resides in Loris, South Carolina, with his wife Cassandra, children Jameson (14) and Josie (11), dogs (Chubbs) and (Cash), and cat (TJ).
+Jimmy resides in Loris, South Carolina, with his wife Cassandra, children Jameson (16) and Josie (13), Audrey (newborn) dogs (Chubbs) and (Cash), and cat (TJ).

 Ryan’s leadership resume includes being a Senior Fellow in Class III (2013) of the Waccamaw Community Foundation’s American Leadership Forum in 2013 and a graduate of Leadership Grand Strand Class XL (2020).